whosonfirst/whosonfirst-www/www/blog/2019/05/09/changes/index.md

 `whosonfirst-data` repo so that GitHub (and everyone else) can stop thinking about this.

+It's worth repeating that **GitHub have been entirely gracious throughout this process** and if people want to be cross about things they should be cross with us (WOF) for not communicating these changes sooner.
+They don't call them "growing pains" for nothing, I guess.

 There are some follow-on consequences to these decisions that will, in the short-term, affect how Who's On First distributions (bundles, SQLite databases, etc.) are built.